FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/authors/Zhongyi-Wang/_index.md

     link: https://github.com/wzyb-52
 ---

-I am currently a Master student at the [Formal Verification Group](/).
+I am currently a Ph.D. student at the [Formal Verification Group](/).
 My research focuses on static program analysis where, in particular, I develop formal techniques for automating the procedure of abstract interpretation for analyzing C/C++ programs.